Hello World Program

 This is the actual statement that prints text to the console.

-: A built-in class in Java’s standard library.out
+- System: A built-in class in Java’s standard library.

-.
-It represents the standard output stream (usually the console).println
+- out: A static object of the PrintStream class, contained inside System.
+It represents the standard output stream (usually the console).

-that prints the message passed to it and then moves the cursor to a new line."Hello, Java!"
+- println: A method of PrintStream that prints the message passed to it and then moves the cursor to a new line.

 Note: When you run this program, the output will be: